vedmant/kohana-menu/README.md

 # HTML Navigation Module for Kohana 3.3

-Simplify rendering, building and maintenance of simple, dynamic navigation menus.
-We don't want _this_ in our HTML.
+Simplify rendering, building and maintenance of simple, dynamic standardised navigation menus.
+Instead of...

 ```php
 <? if ($user->get_role() === Role::ANONYMOUS):?>